vdelanno/convida/assets/txt-en.md

 A person living with HIV on regular antiretroviral treatment can develop similar COVID-19 symptoms as a person without HIV.

 ¿Do people living with HIV have a higher risk of developing severe COVID-19?
-It isn’t clear yet.
-It is likely that people living with HIV could be at a higher risk of being infected or developing severe COVID-19.
+It seems that people living with HIV could be at a higher risk of being developing severe COVID-19.

 ¿Can people living with HIV be vaccinated?
 Yes.
 It is recommended that people living with HIV be vaccinated against the COVID-19 virus, regardless of their CD4 count of viral load.
 Vaccines are safe because they don’t have a live virus.